My 20 Days deep in the Amazon—What is a Shipibo-Conibo Master Plant Dieta?

 Master plant dieta

-In my experience this is what I feel are the main benefits:
+What I feel are the main benefits

 • Physical and emotional healing:

-• Deep spiritual connection—out of this world:
+• Deep spiritual connection:

 It fosters a profound, lifelong connection with the spirit of the plant, which acts as a guide, teacher, and protector.